 How does Helicopter Money really work?

-This can be attributed to the alleged ‘success’ of central banks following the 2008 economic crisis that has strengthened the opinion of those who believe in government interventions, whether by monetary or fiscal policy.
-The Quantitative Easing (QE), which is a form of monetary policy in which a central bank purchases securities in order encourage lending and investment (or in other words, printing money), has been adopted by a number of central banks and is considered by many as the best solution for an economic recession.
+This can be attributed to the alleged ‘success’ of central banks following the 2008 economic crisis, which has strengthened the opinion of those who believe in government interventions, whether by monetary or fiscal policy.
+Quantitative Easing (QE), which is a form of monetary policy in which a central bank purchases securities in order to encourage lending and investment (or, in other words, printing money), has been adopted by a number of central banks and is considered by many as the best solution for an economic recession.

 Coronavirus and Helicopter Money – Can it work?

 Fiscal interventions are a powerful tool but also extremely risky.
-Many countries have suffered from printing and distributing money to the public and thus, creating inflation and hyperinflation.
+Many countries have suffered from printing and distributing money to the public, thus creating inflation and hyperinflation.
 Central banks have the ability to create money in the form of currency or provide credit to banks and businesses.
-But eventually, the United States is the only country in the world able to print U.S. dollars as its currency is used internationally and it would not significantly affect the value of the currency.
+Eventually, the United States would be the only country in the world able to print U.S. dollars as its currency is used internationally, and it would not significantly affect the value of the currency.

 Essentially, governments have the power to print money, however, over-printing ends up cheapening the currency and may create even bigger problems that can end up with the worst scenario of the total valuelessness of the currency and the loss of the public confidence in the issuing government.
 This may be the doom scenario for the economic system as we know it and requires a restart of the whole system.